Ambiance vs. ambience

-Ambience and ambiance are different spellings of the same word, meaning the special atmosphere or mood of a particular environment.
-While some dictionaries list ambiance as the standard spelling, ambience is more common in all major varieties of English.
+Ambience and ambiance are different spellings of the same word, referring to the special atmosphere or mood of a particular environment.
+While some dictionaries list ambiance as the standard spelling, ambience is far more common in all main 21st-century varieties of English.
+It’s worth noting, though, that ambiance tends to take precedence in contexts relating to art and design, but this is by no means a rule, and exceptions abound.

-Ambiance is the French word from which the English word is derived, and ambience is an anglicization.
-But in fact, the anglicized word has been in English longer and was well established long before the French spelling entered English as a vogue word in the 20th century.
-So it makes sense that ambience is more common.
-It’s been an English word longer.
+Ambiance is the French word from which the English one derives, and ambience is an Anglicization.
+But in fact, the Anglicized word has been in English longer and was established long before the French spelling entered English as a vogue word in the 20th century.
+So the fact that ambience is more common makes sense, as it has been an English word longer.

 Examples

-Although British English, compared to American English, is usually more welcoming to French words and spellings, most British publications prefer the non-French spelling of ambience—for example:
+Although British English, compared to American English, is usually more welcoming to French words and spellings, most British publications prefer the non-French spelling of ambience, as used in these examples:

 The relaxed ambience could also be down to the absence of mobile technology at our table.
 [Guardian]